Angels (Neon Genesis Evangelion): Iruel

-Animator Mitsuo Iso, the scriptwriter of the thirteenth episode of the series, suggested a battle against an invisible enemy and the basic plot of the installment during the production.
+Mitsuo Iso suggested a battle against an invisible enemy and the basic plot.
 In religious texts, Iruel is referred to as the angel of fear.
 Writer Will Raus interpreted the sense of dread felt by Nerv members during its attack as a reference to the biblical angel.
-The Angel's program of self-extinction can be likened to cellular apoptosis while coexistence with the Magi System brings it into a condition of symbiosis with the Nerv's computers.
-Iruel's properties, such as self-replication, data processing, and colony self-regulation are similar to those of a universal molecular assembler.
-In common language and science fiction, it indicates a hypothetical, microscopic assembler that can build anything atom by atom, a process modern science considers impossible.
-Evangelion Chronicle encyclopedia noted this detail suggests Angels are technologically superior to humans.
+Evangelion Chronicle encyclopedia likened the Angel's program of self-extinction with cellular apoptosis, while coexistence with the Magi System as a form of symbiosis.
+Iruel's properties, such as self-replication, are similar to those of a universal molecular assembler.